At Manomet, we believe people can live and work today in ways that will enable our world to thrive and prosper tomorrow.

 In seeking out conservation organizations to support, I look for those that are science-driven, pragmatic, and collaborative.
 Manomet checks off all three of those boxes.

-Councilors and Trustees Emiritus
+Councilors and Trustees Emeritus

-- Deborah I. Harrison, Councilor
+- Deborah I. Harrison, Councilor Co-Chair/Trustee Liaison

 - Loring Conant, Jr., M.D., Councilor